vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 In today's article, we're going to explain how to create an **event-triggered data source.**

+## Definitions

-But before we begin, let's define two terms:
+First, let's define two terms:
 * **Data source:** A component of a Peakboard app that gets data from an actual source.
 Examples: SAP data source, Siemens S7 data source.
 * **Actual source:** A program or device that provides data to Peakboard.
 Examples: An SAP system, a physical Siemens S7 controller.